Perfect Dark: Plot

 Because the President of the United States refuses to loan dataDyne the Pelagic II, the NSA sends a strike team to kill and replace him with a dataDyne-grown clone.
 The strike team invades the air base from which the Air Force One will depart.
 When Joanna foils this strike, the NSA and a group of cloaked Skedar take over the plane itself, which crashes after Joanna attempts to detach a craft attached to it.
 Having survived the crash, Joanna eliminates the President's clone and rescues the real President.
 Trent's incompetence angers Mr. Blonde, who kills him after disabling his cloaking device.
 With no other options, dataDyne hijacks the Pelagic II to reach the ancient spacecraft.
-However, unbeknownst to dataDyne, the spacecraft contains a powerful weapon capable of destroying a planet and the Skedar intend to test it on Earth before using it against the Maian homeworld.
+However, unbeknownst to dataDyne, the spacecraft contains a powerful weapon capable of destroying a planet, and the Skedar intend to test it on Earth before using it against the Maian homeworld.

 Joanna and Elvis follow dataDyne to the ancient spacecraft, where they find a reprogrammed Dr. Caroll cracking the weapon.
-Joanna replaces its current personality with a backup of the original, and the restored Dr. Carroll sets the weapon to self-destruct.
+Joanna replaces its current personality with a backup of the original, and the restored Dr. Caroll sets the weapon to self-destruct.
 As Carrington and Joanna prepare for a Presidential reception, the Skedar assault the Carrington Institute and capture Joanna.
 In space, aboard an alien spaceship on course to the Skedar homeworld, Joanna finds herself in a holding cell with Cassandra.
 Feeling that she has been used, Cassandra redeems herself by making a distraction and sacrificing herself, freeing Joanna and therefore giving herself a chance for revenge.
 With the help of Elvis, Joanna takes control of the spaceship and lands on the Skedar homeworld, where she ultimately defeats the Skedar leader, leaving the Skedar in disarray.
 The game ends with Elvis and Joanna leaving the planet just prior to an orbital bombardment from the Maian navy.